WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 First and foremost, the consideration must be made as to whether it is actually worthwhile to run the application in the cloud.
-Researchers at the University of Luxembourg, for example, demonstrated, using a a cost model, that their in-house HPC platform performs more efficiently than Amazon EC2 by cost.
+Researchers at the University of Luxembourg, for example, demonstrated, using a a cost model :cite:p:`7742995`, that their in-house HPC platform performs more efficiently than Amazon EC2 by cost.
 Although an in-house solution will almost always perform better than in the cloud, an in-house computing cluster